TheOdinProject/curriculum/javascript/react-js/react-testing-part-one.md

 Snapshots might seem the best thing that has happened to us while testing thus far.
 But we are forced to wonder, _what_ exactly are we testing?
 What's being validated?
 If a snapshot passes, what does it convey about the correctness of the component?

 The other issue with snapshots is false negatives.
-Even the insignificant of changes compels the test to fail.
+Even the most insignificant of changes compel the test to fail.
 Fixing punctuation?
 Snapshot will fail.
 Replacing an HTML tag to a more semantic one?
 Snapshot will fail.
 This might cause us to lose our confidence in the test suite altogether.
 Snapshots aren't inherently bad; they do serve a purpose.
 But it's beneficial to understand when to snapshot, and when not to snapshot.

 ### Assignment

 <div class="lesson-content__panel" markdown="1">

 1. Take a glance at all of the available [query methods](https://testing-library.com/docs/dom-testing-library/cheatsheet/).
-There's no need to use them all.
-But it's optimal to employ a specific method for a specific query.
+There's no need to use them all, but it's optimal to employ a specific method for a specific query.
 If none of the query methods suffice, there's an option to use [test ids](https://testing-library.com/docs/queries/bytestid/).

 2. Read the [userEvent](https://testing-library.com/docs/ecosystem-user-event/) API docs to get a feel of how to achieve user simulation.